-The poem, Not Marble, Nor The Gilded Monuments, by William Shakespeare, is 55 sonnet of 154 sonnets written by Shakespeare.
-Written in blank verse, the poem has a musical quality that is heightened still further by the use of alliteration here and there.
-The thought about the futility of monuments and statutes is developed and wounded up very skilfully.
+The poem, Not Marble, Nor The Gilded Monuments, by William Shakespeare, is sonnet 55 of 154 sonnets written by Shakespeare.
+The poem has a musical quality that is heightened still further by the use of alliteration here and there.
+The thought about the futility of monuments and statutes is developed and wounded up very skillfully.
 The phrase Not Marble, nor the Gilded Monuments though apparently incomplete spells out all that the poet wishes to convey through the poem.
 The coinage is self-explanatory and it brings out the futility of statues and monuments highlighting the essentiality of leading exemplary lives to leave behind an indelible impression on humanity.
 Hence the chosen title is an apt one.

 The poet in the poem is highly impressed with the greatness of his friend and addresses this poem to him.
 Though this great man has not got any ornate statues and monuments built, the poet claims that his memory would outlive the rich and the powerful that make a conscious effort to immortalize themselves.
 The passage of time and the ravages of war would wipe out the monuments and statues got built by them.

 However, ‘the living record’ of the memory of the poet’s friend and his noble deeds would not be obliterated from the pages of literature and the hearts of the admirers.
-His achievements would leave behind such an indelible impact on people’s mind that he will be remembered by posterity till the doomsday when he would rise from the grave and God would reward him with still higher statues.
+His achievements would leave behind such an indelible impact on people’s minds that he would be remembered by posterity till the doomsday when he would rise from the grave, and God would reward him with still higher statues.

 The sonnet, Not Marble, nor the Gilded Monuments brings out the futility of statues and ornate monuments raised by the rich and the powerful to immortalize themselves.
 The ravages of time on these monuments defeat the very purpose of building them and rob their architects of the pleasure of being remembered by the generations to come.
 The poem also brings out the poet’s faith in his verse and its ability to outlive the transient monuments.